Coexistence of antiferromagnetism and topological superconductivity on the honeycomb lattice Hubbard model: Abstract

 \section{Abstract}

-Motivated by the recent numerical simulations for doped $t$-$J$ model on honeycomb lattice, we study superconductivity of singlet and triplet pairing on honeycomb lattice Hubbard model.
-We show that a superconducting state with coexisting spin-singlet and spin-triplet pairings is induced by the antiferromagnetic order near half-filling.
+Motivated by the recent numerical simulations for doped $t$-$J$ model on the honeycomb lattice, we study superconductivity of singlet and triplet pairing on the honeycomb lattice Hubbard model.
+We show that a superconducting state with coexisting spin-singlet and spin-triplet pairings is induced by the antiferromagnetic order near half filling.
 The superconducting state we obtain has a topological phase transition that separates a topologically trivial state and a nontrivial state with Chern number two.
 Possible experimental realization of such a topological superconductivity is also discussed.

-\section{Introduction.}
+\section{Introduction}